-Safeguarding incidents and behaviours can be associated with factors outside our school.
-All staff are aware of contextual safeguarding and the fact they should consider whether wider environmental factors present in a child's life are a threat to their safety and / or welfare.
-To this end, we will consider relevant information when assessing any risk to a child and share it with other agencies to support better understanding of a child and their family.
+We understand that safeguarding incidents and behaviours can be associated with factors outside our school.
+All staff are aware of contextual safeguarding and we are therefore mindful of whether wider environmental factors present in a child's life are a threat to their safety and / or welfare.
+We always will consider relevant information when assessing any risk to a child and share it with other agencies to support better understanding of a child and their family.
+This is to ensure that our children and families receive the right help at the right time.